-The Trust offers bursaries and prizes to undergraduates entering their final year of an honours degree in Actuarial Science at a UK university.
-The relevant examinations must be recognised by the Institute and Faculty of Actuaries for exemption from the examinations set by the professional body.
+The Charitable Fund offers bursaries and prizes to undergraduates entering their final year of a degree in Actuarial Science at a UK university.
+The relevant examinations must be recognised by the Institute and Faculty of Actuaries (IFoA) for exemption from the examinations set by the professional body.

-The Trust does not provide bursaries or prizes for postgraduate students.
+The Charitable Fund does not provide bursaries or prizes for postgraduate students.
 This includes those studying for Master’s degrees in Actuarial Science.

 The award of a bursary is based on the need to enhance financial resources to facilitate study and is not intended to denote academic merit or performance.
 Applicants are required to:-